gsmainclusivetechlab/mmapi-android-sdk/docs/disbursement/createDisbursementTransaction.Readme.md

-# Create A Disbursement Transaction
+# Create a Transaction

+`Here, createDisbursementTransaction() creates a POST request to /transactions/type/disbursement`

-> Function allows for a new transaction to be created for a given transaction type 'disbursement' passed via the URL.`
+> `Provided with a valid object representation, this endpoint allows for a new transaction to be created for a given transaction type passed via the URL.`

 ### Usage/Examples